clan-lol/clan-core/clanModules/syncthing/README.md

+---
-A secure, file synchronization app for devices over networks, offering a private alternative to cloud services.
+description = "A secure, file synchronization app for devices over networks, offering a private alternative to cloud services."
 ---
 ## Usage